navaganeshr/go-lang-practice/Fundamentals/5.ControlStructures/README.md

 ```

 ### for loop with break and continue in go
-#### for loop with break in go
+#### for loop with "break" in go
 * break is used to exit a for loop.
-* break can be used with for loops with or without a condition.
+* break statement is traditionally used to terminate innermost for or switch statement.

 ```
 for {